Antoniorios17/kuralabs_deployment_5/README.md

 * Connect to the repository on github using personal token
 * Test to verify authentication is successful

-## Create an EC2 in your public subnet of your VPC
-* Select an ubuntu image and most default settings
-* Open ports are 22 and 5000
-* Once ubuntu is set up and updated
-* Install the following libraries:
-  * default-jre
-  * python3-pip
-  * python3.10-venv
-  * nginx

 This is the preparation of the EC2 to work with the Jenkins agent coming from the main server.